dinero-protocol/pirex-convex/README.md

 2. Install global and local dependencies
    `npm i -g typescript && npm i`
-3. Compile contracts and run tests to ensure the project is set up correctly `npx hardhat compile && npx hardhat test` (`npx hardhat clean` may be required if an older version is cached)
+3. Compile contracts and run tests to ensure the project is set up correctly
+   - Hardhat tests: `npx hardhat compile && npx hardhat test` (`npx hardhat clean` may be required if an older version is cached)
+   - Forge tests: `forge test --fork-url <RPC_PROVIDER>`

 ### Core Contract Overview

 **PirexCvx.sol**

 - Custodies deposited CVX and manages it through interactions with Convex's contracts
-- Produces tokenized versions of vlCVX (i.e. pxCVX, upxCVX, and spxCVX) and derivatives (i.e. futures notes: rpxCVX and vpxCVX)
+- Has the ability to mint tokenized components of vlCVX (i.e. pxCVX, upxCVX, and spxCVX) and derivatives (i.e. futures notes: rpxCVX and vpxCVX)
 - Claims rewards from Votium and Convex and maintains the logic for their distribution

+**PxCvx.sol**

+- Enables the PirexCvx contract to perform token-related operations for pxCVX (e.g. mint, burn, etc.)
+- Takes token balance snapshots to enable solely on-chain reward redemptions by pxCVX holders over a period of epochs
+- Maintains general protocol state related to epochs, rewards, and token balances

 **PirexCvxConvex.sol**